OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 submitted, let's write a script that will use that to submit the scans to `fsurf` for processing.

-Open a filed called `submit_multiple.sh` in your text editor and cut and paste the following in it :
+Open a file called `submit_multiple.sh` in your text editor and cut and paste the following in it :

      #/bin/bash